quicwg/ops-drafts/draft-ietf-quic-applicability.md

 # Quality of Service (QoS) and DSCP

-QUIC assumes that all packets of a QUIC connection, or at least with the same 5-tuple {dest addr, source addr, protocol, dest port, source port}, will receive similar network treatment since feedback about loss or delay of each packet is used as input to the congestion controller.
-Therefore it is not recommended to use different DiffServ Code Points (DSCPs) {{?RFC2475}} for packets belonging to the same connection.
-When multiplexing multiple flows over a single QUIC connection, the selected DSCP value should be the one associated with the highest priority requested for all multiplexed flows.
+QUIC, as defined in {{!RFC9000}}, has a single congestion controller and recovery handler.
+This design assumes that all packets of a QUIC connection, or at least with the same 5-tuple {dest addr, source addr, protocol, dest port, source port}, will receive similar network treatment since feedback about loss or delay of each packet is used as input to the congestion controller.
+Therefore, packets belonging to the same connection should use a single DiffServ Code Point (DSCP) {{?RFC2475}.
+Section 5.1 of {{?RFC7657}} provides a discussion of diffserv interactions with datagram transport protocols {{?RFC7657}} (in this respect the interactions with QUIC resemble those of SCTP).

+When multiplexing multiple flows over a single QUIC connection, the selected DSCP value should be the one associated with the highest priority requested for all multiplexed flows

-If differential network treatment, e.g. by the use of different DSCPs, is desired, multiple QUIC connections to the same server may be used.
+If differential network treatment is desired, e.g., by the use of different DSCPs, multiple QUIC connections to the same server may be used.
 However, in general it is recommended to minimize the number of QUIC connections to the same server, to avoid increased overheads and, more importantly, competing congestion control.